Foot & Ankle Tendonitis - Causes, Symptoms & Treatments

 Overuse

-The most common cause of tendonitis foot is overuse.
+The most common cause of foot tendonitis is overuse.
 When tendons are continually stretched, used for exercise, or demanded to work harder, it creates an overload leading to tendonitis.
 Thus, exercising sparingly and taking breaks to rest your feet and ankles is essential.

 Improper Footwear